hathibelagal-dev/instantpolyglot/docs/eng/Lojban.md

 **mi klama lo zarci**
 I go-to the market
-"I go to the market"
+“I go to the market”

 Here, **klama** is the predicate, **mi** is the first argument (the one going), and **lo zarci** is the second argument (the destination).